 My 3-year-old is obsessed with the Cars movies and Lightning McQueen, so we decided to make a Cars race track and a whole city for him to drive his Mattel cars around.
 We made it out of felt because felt is really easy to work with and really easy for my preschooler to create his own little world.

 The only thing you need is felt, lots of felt, especially green and black felt.
 Grey and brown felt are good too.
 You can sew the parts together by hand or with a machine, or you can glue them together.
 Fabric glue will make the pieces a little more bendable, but plain school glue will work too.
 We chose to sew everything with a sewing machine.

-The racetrack is the most complicated part of the whole city because we figured it was the most important part to racecar Lightning McQueen, so we wanted it to look good and have lots of fun details.
+The racetrack is the most complicated part of the whole city because we figured it was the most important part of racecar Lightning McQueen, so we wanted it to look good and have lots of fun details.
 It has a checkered finish, white direction arrows (cars always turn left on a race track), an area for the pit crew, and checkered banks or curves.
 You can download the pattern by clicking on the following link: